jacobfeder/axisfifo/README.md

 int f = open("/dev/axis_fifo0", O_RDWR | O_NONBLOCK);
 ```

-See fifo_test.c for more detailed usage code and to test functionality/throughput of your FIFO.
+See fifo-test.c for more detailed usage code and to test functionality/throughput of your FIFO.

 # Sysfs direct register access